 The Downside, (but not a deal breaker)

 I realize there is constant controversy over the proper way to raise baby chicks.
 Our family has been raising chicks for three generations.
-My grandmother kept her chicks in the basement near the furnace, my mother in the kitchen behind the wood stove.
-I’ve kept them in a box in a spare bedroom with a heat lamp, then the laundry room, later in the garage.
+My grandmother kept her chicks in the basement near the furnace, and my mother in the kitchen behind the wood stove.
+I’ve kept them in a box in a spare bedroom with a heat lamp, then in the laundry room, and later in the garage.
 But today these practices are criticized.
-I’ve tried to comply with what today’s health officials consider safe chick rearing, and here’s my conclusion and solution.
+I’ve tried to comply with what today’s health officials consider safe chick-rearing, and here’s my conclusion and solution.

-I’m currently using the Brinsea Ecoglow20 brooder for my 6 day old chicks in an outside draft free 8×10 insulated shed.
-Outdoor temperature is 43 degrees.
-Taking into consideration the Brinsea brooder only provides enough warmth for chicks in temps above 50 degrees, I see only one solution… a heat lamp.
+I’m currently using the Brinsea Ecoglow20 brooder for my 6-day-old chicks in an outside draft free 8×10 insulated shed.
+The outdoor temperature is 43 degrees.
+Taking into consideration that the Brinsea brooder only provides enough warmth for chicks in temps above 50 degrees, I see only one solution… a heat lamp.
 Securely hung above the brooder box at a height to keep the interior heat at 60.
 Ok… truthfully more like 70.

 Do I like the Brinsea EcoGlow?
-Definately, wouldn’t be without one.
+Definitely, wouldn’t be without one.
 However, I don’t feel it’s the perfect solution with all the capabilities of kicking good ol’ fashion chick rearing practices to the curb.
-My opinion.